 - Planning and overseeing the regeneration of forests

 - Inventorying timber for procurement and contracting with loggers

-According to the BLS, foresters can expect to see six percent job growth between 2012 and 2022 (www.bls.org).
-The BLS also notes that while wildfire management and urban revitalization will account for much of the demand for natural resource managers, the timber industry will see a decline in job creation.
-In 2013, foresters earned an average salary of $59,000 per year.
+According to the BLS, foresters can expect to see an eight percent job growth between 2018 and 2028.
+The BLS also notes that while wildfire management will account for much of the demand for natural resource managers, the timber industry will see an increase in job creation as well.
+In 2018, foresters earned an average salary of $63,150 per year.